 For most employees, House Rent Allowance (HRA) is a part of their salary structure.
-Although it is a part of your salary, HRA, unlike basic salary, is not fully taxable.
+Although it is a part of your salary, HRA, unlike a basic salary, is not fully taxable.
 Subject to certain conditions, a part of HRA is exempted under Section 10 (13A) of the Income-tax Act, 1961.

 The amount of HRA exemption is deductible from the total income before arriving at a taxable income.
 This helps an employee to save tax.
 But do keep in mind that the HRA received from your employer is fully taxable if an employee is living in his own house or if he does not pay any rent.